 - displays competency in his or her actions

-A family guardian is defined as an individual who acts as guardian for one or more vulnerable adults related to the guardian by blood, adoption or through marriage or friendship.
+A family guardian is defined as an individual who acts as guardian for one or more vulnerable adults related to the guardian by blood, adoption, marriage, or friendship.

 - All current and NGA and CGC board members, members of NGA, and CGC certified guardians are eligible to nominate an individual for the NGA Family Guardian Scholarship.
 Self nominations will be considered.

 - Nominations must be received on the NGA Family Guardian Scholarship nomination form.

 - The nominee must be a member of the National Guardianship Association or an affiliate association of NGA.